 Language Skills Components / Tasks Listening & Viewing Listening Comprehension Students will demonstrate their understanding of the content of a variety of spoken texts at the literal and inferential levels by listening critically.
+Speaking & Representing Story Telling Students will be required to present a story item after going through a Story Telling workshop.
 Reading & Viewing Reading Aloud Students will read a short passage to demonstrate their ability to read accurately and fluently.
 Stimulus Based Conversation Students will demonstrate their ability to provide a response to a given stimulus by sharing their views, ideas and experiences with the examiner.
 They must speak fluently with grammatical accuracy, using a range of appropriate vocabulary and structures.
+Basic Public Speaking Skills Students will be required to attend an 8-week public speaking skills workshop.
 Writing & Representing Situational Writing Students will write a short note to fulfil the task requirement.
 While doing so, they must demonstrate their understanding of purpose, audience and context clearly.
 The appropriate register and tone must be used too.
 Continuous Writing Students will organise and express their ideas in a coherent and cohesive manner that addresses the given topic and relates to at least one of the given pictures.
 They should demonstrate their ability to use a variety of vocabulary with clarity and precision and competency in using correct grammar, spelling and punctuation.
-Language Use Explicit Skills Instruction Besides STELLAR learning sheets, students will be supplemented with other learning materials so that they develop the necessary foundation skills for language use and acquire the strategies to tackle the various components assessed in PSLE: - Grammar MCQ - Punctuation MCQ - Vocabulary MCQ - Form Filling - Synthesis - Editing for Grammar - Editing for Spelling - Comprehension (Completion of Sentences)
+Language Use Explicit Skills Instruction Besides STELLAR learning sheets, students will be supplemented with other learning materials so that they develop the necessary foundation skills for language use and assessed in PSLE: - Grammar MCQ Language Skills Components / Tasks - Vocabulary MCQ - Visual Text Comprehension - Form Filling - Editing for Grammar - Editing for Spelling - Synthesis - Comprehension Cloze - Comprehension Lunguago Okmo acquire the strategies to tackle the various components assessed in PSLE: - Grammar MCQ - Punctuation MCQ - Vocabulary MCQ - Visual Text Comprehension - Form Filling - Editing for Grammar - Editing for Spelling - Synthesis - Comprehension Cloze